Boone family: myths and mysteries

 When Boone's grandson Alphonso decided to emigrate to Oregon in 1846, the tall tales only continued, confusing the city's origin story.

-In the condensed, Wikipedia-lite version of Boones Landing and its namesake family, Alphonso Boone and his children crossed the Oregon Trail, made large homestead claims along the Willamette River near the community of Butteville, established a ferry (and built a road to Portland from said ferry).
+In the condensed, Wikipedia-lite version of Boones Landing and its namesake family, Alphonso Boone and his adult sons crossed the Oregon Trail, made large homestead claims along the Willamette River near the community of Butteville, established a ferry (and built a road to Portland from said ferry).

 Then some of the Boones spent a year or more in the California gold mines where Alphonso died before the remaining family members returned to Boones Landing to farm and run the ferry until Jesse was killed by a fellow farmer and the other Boone children dispersed.